Officials battle heroin and opioid abuseWritten by Staff Reports | | email@example.com

 “I will work 20 hours a day doing this job and get paid for eight because I’m helping someone out,” Johnson said.

 The unit’s work is “very, very important,” Tharp said, because young people are destroying their lives and their families every day.

 “All resources have to pull together to curb this heroin epidemic — all law enforcement agencies in the county, all fire departments in the county, all rehabilitation agencies in the county and in the community,” Tharp said.
 “We all have to pull together.

 “And we have to stay united.”

 Tags: "Just Say No", 501(c)(3), A Renewed Mind, addiction, Addiction Resource Unit, ARU, Canada, Death, Detroit, Dr. James Patrick, drug-free, EXCLAIM!
-Christian music festival, Fort Wayne, Fulton County, Harbor, heroin, Joint Commission, Law Enforcement, Lucas County coroner, Lucas County Prosecutor Julia Bates, Lucas County Sheriff John Tharp, Lucas County Sheriff’s Department, Marjoe Gineman, Mary Juarez, Matt Rizzo, Mental Health and Recovery Services Board of Lucas County, MHRSB, Michigan, Never Let Go Ministries, New Concepts, opioid abuse, rehabilitation, Rescue Mental Health Services, Rush Limbaugh, Scott Sylak, The Addiction Resource Unit, Toledo Mayor D. Michael Collins, Unison, Victor Juarez, Zepf Center/COMPASS
+Christian music festival, Fort Wayne, Fulton County, Harbor, heroin, Joint Commission, Law Enforcement, Lucas County coroner, Lucas County Sheriff John Tharp, Lucas County Sheriff’s Department, Marjoe Gineman, Mary Juarez, Matt Rizzo, Mental Health and Recovery Services Board of Lucas County, MHRSB, Michigan, Never Let Go Ministries, New Concepts, opioid abuse, rehabilitation, Rescue Mental Health Services, Rush Limbaugh, Scott Sylak, The Addiction Resource Unit, Toledo Mayor D. Michael Collins, Unison, Victor Juarez, Zepf Center/COMPASS